-Actual values will be used when available.
-If actual values are not available, then the value 406 MHz will be used.
+Actual values will be reported when available.
+If actual values are not available, then the value 406 MHz will be reported.
+The value 406 MHz shall be reported for a LEOSAR solution without Doppler location.

 50. Country of Beacon Registration